rtyler/brokenco.de/_posts/2025-06-24-low-latency-parquet.md

 For large `.parquet` files, hundreds of MBs or GBs, this approach works very well for most processing engines where less data neding to be deserialized and processed means tangible performance gains.
-In fact, I have it on good authority that this approach is how the Databricks Photo engine's [predictive I/O](https://docs.databricks.com/aws/en/optimizations/predictive-io) squeezes even more query performance out of Apache Parquet.
+In fact, I have it on good authority that this approach is how the Databricks Photon engine's [predictive I/O](https://docs.databricks.com/aws/en/optimizations/predictive-io) squeezes even more query performance out of Apache Parquet.